nyris/Nyris.Crdt/README.md

 ##### 1. Add nuget packages for Nyris.Crdt.Distributed and .Crdt.Distributed.SourceGenerator

 SourceGenerator analyses CRDTs defined in your project and generates 3 things:
-	- IDtoPassingService and DtoPassingService - those in turn provide the basis for [protobuf-net.Grpc](https://github.com/protobuf-net/protobuf-net.Grpc) to create grpc services (Code First grpc)
+	- IManagedCrdtService and ManagedCrdtService - those in turn provide the basis for [protobuf-net.Grpc](https://github.com/protobuf-net/protobuf-net.Grpc) to create grpc services (Code First grpc)
 	- Extention methods for IServiceCollection